 CO₂ Removal (CDR)

-of CO2 emitted globally is captured using CCS.
+Tons of CO₂ is captured annually using CDR technologies.

 9 billion